polylang/.github/.github/CONTRIBUTING.md

 Before you begin, ensure you have:

-1. WordPress 6.2 or later installed locally
+1. The latest version of WordPress installed locally
 2. Git
 3. Node.js (LTS version recommended)
 4. Composer